Military Prosecutor Doberman: Others

 An obese but friendly recruit who befriends Tae-nam, and was the only person in the army who treats Tae-nam with kindness and compassion.
-However, due to excessive bullying and sexual abuse by the other recruits, Sang-ho went berserk and committed a mass shooting, which killed thirteen people, and he was sentenced to death by the military court; the surviving bullies were subsequently punished for their wrongdoings as well.
+However, due to excessive bullying and sexual abuse by the other recruits, Sang-ho went berserk and committed a mass shooting, which killed thirteen people.
+As the result, he was sentenced to death by the military court; the surviving bullies were subsequently punished for their wrongdoings as well.